Our Leadership Team

 NORTHEAST REGIONAL PHARMACIST

-Anita earned a Bachelors of Science in Pharmacy from Massachusetts College of Pharmacy & Health Sciences.
+Anita is a registered pharmacist.
+She earned a Bachelors of Science in Pharmacy from Massachusetts College of Pharmacy & Health Sciences.

 Over her 25 year career as a pharmacist, Anita has held key leadership positions including as the Director of Pharmacy for the Massachusetts State Office of Pharmacy Services (SOPS).
 She has extensive experience dispensing medications to patients at 49 state-run facilities including DMH, DPH, DDS, DOC HOC, and other correctional facilities.